MutegiMk/Data-analyst-science-portifolio/README.md

    * [House_prediction-XGBoostReg](https://mutegimk.github.io/Data-analyst-science-portifolio/House_prediction-XGBoostReg) : This project predict the prices oh boston        houses given the boston dataset using XGBoost regression.

   *  [House prediction-Ridge Regression](https://mutegimk.github.io/Data-analyst-science-portifolio/House-prediction-Ridge-Regression): The project was a case study of        Ridge Regression which is a popular type of regularized linear regression that includes an L2 penalty.
 This has the effect of shrinking the coefficients for those        input variables that do not contribute much to the prediction task.and also determing which the Hyperparameters of aplha is best for the given dataset.

+  ### Python Project
+   * [Mutegi_binomial_package](https://mutegimk.github.io/Data-analyst-science-portifolio/Mutegi_binomial_package) : This project utilizes Object oriented programming to build a package that can calculate mean, standard deviation, binomial and gaussian probability density function as well as reading a text file plotting a barchart and a histogram. you can download the package [here](https://pypi.org/project/tesh-gaubiprop/) and install it using `pip install tesh-GauBiprop`